 “One of my – and the team’s – objectives was to push the guys to develop through quality, hard racing, and the Volta is perfect for that.”

-“There’s only one way to describe it and that’s Hard.
+“There’s only one way to describe it and that’s hard.
 From start to finish,” says Clarke.
-“They really push it more on the downhills than I have experience in any other race and quite a few selections were made even before the key climbs.”
+“They really push it more on the downhills than I have experienced in any other race and quite a few selections were made even before the key climbs.”

 “The courses are mega,” says Norris.
 “But it’s also how they race – they race up, they race down and they don’t stop!
 It was hot as well, which was another challenge.”